Wirral Branch TOMCC – the first 30 years

-Bikes were vandalised one night at the Mersey Arms so we moved round the corner to Molly Malones, where we could see the bikes from the bar.
-The big Hinckleys became quite commonplace parked outside but the early bikes were top heavy and many toppled over as riders manoeuvred into parking spaces etc. Tommy bucked the trend by having a Harley fall on top of him!
+Bikes were vandalised one night at the Mersey Arms so we moved around the corner to Molly Malones, where we could see the bikes from the bar.
+The big Hinckleys became quite commonplace parked outside but the early bikes were top-heavy and many toppled over as riders manoeuvred into parking spaces etc. Tommy bucked the trend by having a Harley fall on top of him!

-We had another visit from Manchester branch drumming up support for the Northern get together
+We had another visit from the Manchester branch drumming up support for the Northern get together

 at the Charles Cotton hotel – four of us rode over to Hartington for the inaugural event.
 The great